Homeowners Insurance

 How many home insurance quotes should I get before deciding?

-You should get at least three to five quotes before selecting a home insurer.
+Get at least three to five quotes before selecting a home insurer.
 The Consumer Financial Protection Bureau (CFPB) recommends comparing multiple quotes to ensure you’re not overpaying.
 Make sure each quote uses the same coverage limits, deductible, and liability amounts so you can make an accurate comparison.

 What is the difference between actual cash value and replacement cost value?